learning2hash/learning2hash.github.io/tutorial.md

 In this tutorial we use an SVM to learn the hyperplanes for GRH.
 Another benefit of GRH is that it is _agnostic to the learning algorithm_, and we can use a deep network if we wish to learn a more accurate data-space partitioning or a [passive aggressive classifier](https://www.youtube.com/watch?v=uxGDwyPWNkU) if we wish for a light-weight learning method that can be adapted online e.g. in a streaming scenario.

 Any comments on this tutorial please contact the author [Sean Moran](https://sjmoran.github.io/).
 The code for the tutorial can be found [here](./tutorial/hashing_tutorial.py).
 The dependencies are in [requirements.txt](./tutorial/requirements.txt) file.
+Feel free to contact [me](https://sjmoran.github.io/) with questions, suggestions or feedback.

 Copyright © [Sean Moran](https://sjmoran.github.io/) 2020.
 All opinions are my own.